Announcements & Reminders

 neither

-For linear functions from \(\mathbb{R}^N\) to \(\mathbb{R}^N\), the first three are all equivalent!
+It turnes out that for linear functions from \(\mathbb{R}^n\) to \(\mathbb{R}^n\), the first three are all equivalent!

 Fact

-If \(T\) is a linear function from \(\mathbb{R}^N\) to \(\mathbb{R}^N\) then all of the following are equivalent:
+If \(T\) is a linear function from \(\mathbb{R}^n\) to \(\mathbb{R}^n\) then all of the following are equivalent:

 \(T\) is a bijection